umfy/sanguine-oasis/posts/1-character.md

 - in pursuit of adventures she became a mercenary
 - her passion is oriental dance
 - she is a skilled sand mage
-- she spent one fantastic summer in a vineyard in her relatives' mansion
 - there was a friend who was kidnapped by savages
 - her magic teacher Illya